cocoatoucher/Glide/README.md

 There is currently a work in progress for playing audio and music with ready made components in glide.
 In the mean time, you can go ahead and use `SKAudioNode`s directly with your entities and components as glide is seamlessly integrated with SpriteKit.

 ## Inspiration
 glide naturally draws inspiration from the approaches of other popular and smaller game engines on different platforms.
+Those inspirations are also rooted in the usage of certain architectural patterns like entity-component-system.
 On top of that, glide has a bunch of tailored solutions towards making it easier to create more professional platformers and 2d games in general on Apple platforms.

 ## Get your hands on glide